Rosenthal, Albert, b. 1863 d. 1939

 Photographs are of Rosenthal's work and of unidentified portraits possibly by Rosenthal; reproductions of European paintings, miniatures, sculptures; and miscellaneous portraits by various artists.

-Unmicrofilmed material (0.4 ft.) consists of miscellaneous photographs and reproductions.
+Unmicrofilmed material (0.4 feet) consists of miscellaneous photographs and reproductions.

-Biographical/Historical Note: Portrait painter, printmaker, writer, and collector; Philadelphia, Pa.
+Biographical/Historical Note: Albert Rosenthal (1863-1939) was a portrait painter, printmaker, writer, and collector in Philadelphia, Pa.
 Rosenthal was a student of his father, engraver Max Rosenthal, and later published a book about him.
 He is also known for his portraits of Supreme Court Justices, and his collection of American drawings, which he donated to the Free Library of Philadelphia in 1927.

 Donated by Albert Duveen, 1959.
 Duveen collected American artists' and art related papers with the intention of forming an American artists reference facility.
 He purchased at least some of Rosenthal's papers and much correspondence from the Albert Rosenthal Estate, and subsequently gave them to AAA upon its formation.